KartikSaini024/notes/README.md

 This is a note making web app made with React + Vite

 # YouTube Timestamps
-Allows to save notes on different timestamps of a YouTube video.
+Allows to save notes for different timestamps of a YouTube video.

 # Client-side
 Client-side application, easy to use and navigate